-Any unused output pins should be left floating with minimum copper length (see note in Clock Outputs), or properly terminated if connected to a transmission line, or disabled/Hi-Z if possible.
-See Clock Outputs for output configuration or Termination and Use of Clock Drivers output interface and termination techniques.
+(3) Any unused output pin should be left floating with minimum copper length (see note in Clock Outputs), or properly terminated if connected to a transmission line, disabled, or set to Hi-Z, if possible.
+See Clock Outputs for output configuration and Termination and Use of Clock Drivers for output interface and termination techniques.